Billuc/gleaxml/results.md

 The second is a "medium-sized" RSS XML taken from phys.org (which is the kind of document I want to parse).
 The third is a "large" XML taken from [this site](https://aiweb.cs.washington.edu/research/projects/xmltk/xmldata/).
 It is about 20MB in size and has a max depth of 8.

+## The setup

+I ran this benchmark on a Windows 11 computer with an Intel i7 CPU and 32GB of RAM.

 ## Erlang target

 ### Benchmark results